 - Remember that love of self and of others is the most powerful healing force available.
 Take steps to ask for help, and to receive love in your life.
 Express your love for others without “holding back.”

 Friends – Improving self- worth, self- esteem, self- image, body image, sense of self, sense of identity, self- understanding, and self- love – are lofty goals, but goals which are within the reach of us all.
 These states of true understanding come over time, as the result of processes of being willing to see, doing the hard work of treating oneself well, giving what we have to give to others, and receiving the love and support others have for us as well.
 Let us all press forward on this pathway to being, knowing, and becoming – never to stop!

-Michael E. Berrett, PhD
+Written by: Michael E. Berrett, PhD

 Psychologist, CEO, Co-founder